- Liz Shelbourne has started a Captain Cook Endeavour board on Pinterest, which may be of interest.

 World Museum, William Brown St, Liverpool L3 8EN

 This museum contains the Clore Natural History Centre where you may view and examine natural history specimens.
 There are specimens of plants, shells, butterflies etc to view.
 There is also the World Cultures Gallery where the Oceania collection has 600 objects from a vast area around the Pacific Ocean.
+You can find a link to the Oceania Collection here with clear images and descriptions.

 Captain Cook Memorial Museum, Grape Lane Whitby YO22 4BA